OCCIRF/OpenCloudComputingIncidentResponseFramework/examples/communication.md

 > if your environment is vulnerable to this attack.
 Our recommended measures to prevent this incident in the future are:
 > * [measures]
 >
 > Thank you for keeping our company safe from security incidents.
-For more inquireies pleas do not hesitate to contact
+For more inquiries please do not hesitate to contact
 > the CSIRT at [InternalIncidentCommunication@company.com]
 >
 > Best regards,
 >